jakeberg/resume/Resume.md

 - Drove creation of audit log system using Kinesis Streams to monitor entity update events.
 - Used Github actions to deploy Cloudformation template to AWS.
 - Developed client relationship with Lilly Tech Lead/Architect and assisted with architecture research.
+- Created docker-compose files for all microservices and Makefile to start up entire app in one command, reducing local development complexity.